alf-p-steinbach/Expressive-Cpp/README.md

 * The cast can suppress up-front notice of an erroneous later change of initializer type.

-If you are only concerned with the verbosity, then you can use Expressive C++ **`$as`**, which translates to `static_cast`:
+If you are only concerned with the verbosity then you can use Expressive C++ **`$as`**, which translates to `static_cast`:
 ```c++
 auto    avg = $as<double>( 0.0 );          // More concise!